|In 1865, photographer William Frank Browne, a former Union soldier, shot this|

 right half of a glass plate.
 (Library of Congress Civil War collection)

-Weeks after the Civil War officially ended, photographer William Frank Browne, a former Union soldier, used his bulky equipment to capture the poignant image above of a soldiers cemetery, one of hundreds, if not thousands, throughout the South.
+Weeks after the Civil War officially ended, photographer William Frank Browne, a former Union soldier, shot the poignant image above of a soldiers cemetery, one of hundreds, if not thousands, throughout the South.
 Perhaps he was drawn by large, well-marked grave marker for Smith, a quartermaster sergeant who drowned in the James River on May 4, 1865, a little more than three weeks after Lee surrendered to Grant.
-The 30-year-old soldier's name, rank, company and cause of death were carefully carved or painted onto a marker and his initials "F.L.S." were etched into a small wooden footboard.
+The 30-year-old soldier's name, rank, company and cause of death were carefully carved or painted onto a marker, and his initials "F.L.S." were etched into a small, wooden footboard.
 The grave was only temporary for the soldier from Granby, Conn., who enlisted in the Union army as a private on May 23, 1862.
 In a massive post-war Federal effort, the remains of Smith and other Union dead were recovered and re-interred in national cemeteries.
 Smith's final resting place is in Section A, Plot No. 196 in City Point National Cemetery in Hopewell, Va.

 |A cenotaph (left) in Silver Street Cemetery in Granville Center, Mass., memorializes Smith, |